 Step 2: Whisk everything together until smooth.

-Step 4: Squeeze out some of the excess liquid, then secure the top of the cheesecloth with a rubber band.
+Step 4: Lightly squeeze to strain out some excess liquid, then secure the top of the cheesecloth with a rubber band.

-Step 5: Weight, then wait.
-Place a small plate on top with 1-2 heavy cans on top to help drain off the liquid.
+Step 5: Place a small plate on top with 1-2 heavy cans to help drain off the liquid.
 (I used a 700g jar of apple sauce, but 2x 400g cans of any unopened foods you have will do the job!)
-Refrigerate for 2-4 hours.
+Refrigerate for 4 hours.

-Step 6: Mold.
-If you want to shape the cheese as pictured, place the cheesecloth sack into a cheese-making mold and refrigerate overnight (24-48 hours in total).
-If you’re not using a mold, just continue to refrigerate for the same amount of time in the original straining vessel.
+Step 6: If you want a cream cheese block as pictured, place the cheesecloth sack into a cheese-making mold and refrigerate overnight (24-48 hours for best results).
+If you're not using a mold, just continue to refrigerate for the same amount of time in the original straining vessel.

-Step 8: Use or Store.
-Place the cream cheese in an airtight container and refrigerate for up to 7 days, or freeze for up to 2 months.
+Step 8: Place the cream cheese in an airtight container and refrigerate for up to 7 days, or freeze for up to 2 months.

 🍽 Serving Suggestions

-This vegan nut-free cream cheese substitute can be used in any recipe that calls for cream cheese, including:
+This vegan cream cheese substitute can be used in place of traditional cream cheese, including sweet or savory recipes:

 - Pound Cake by Vegan Richa